What are the key differences between a Life and a General Insurance?

 Just like the name suggests, life insurance is a cover for your life.
 Life insurance can offer your family monetary relief in difficult times.
-This type of insurance provides financial security to the nominee (spouse, children, etc.), in case the policyholder passes away due to an unfortunate event.
+This type of insurance provides financial security to the nominee (spouse, children, etc.), in case of an unfortunate event.
 It also serves as an investment tool in some cases.
 Here’s all you need to know about life insurance.

 Types of Life Insurance

 - Term Life Insurance: In this plan, the policyholder is insured for a fixed term or period.
 If the insured person passes away within this term, then the nominee or family members of the insured can file a claim to the insurance company and receive the insurance money.
 With an increase in life expectancy, term plans these days offer policies that can cover you till you are 99 years old

 Term plan with a range of options that you can select as per your budget.

 - Get claim payout on first diagnosis of 34 critical illnesses (optional)*